 Application for a continuance of the hearing date must be in writing, and filed with the Executive Director at least 10 days prior to the start of the hearing.
 Otherwise, a continuance will not be granted except in cases of extreme emergency such as serious accident or death.

-A party in a Board proceeding is entitled to one disqualification of an assigned Administrative Law Judge without cause (13 CCR § 551.12).
-Such a challenge must be made by written declaration by a party that he or she believes that he or she cannot have a fair and impartial hearing before the Administrative Law Judge (13 CCR § 551.12).
-Parties are not entitled to a peremptory challenge in any proceeding relating to applications for temporary relief or interim orders.
-Except for the convenience of the Board, or for good cause shown, the filing of a peremptory challenge will not result in a continuance of the hearing.
+A party in a Board proceeding is entitled to one disqualification of the assigned merits Administrative Law Judge without cause (13 CCR § 551.12).
+Parties are not entitled to a peremptory challenge for law and motion hearings, settlement conferences, and rulings on discovery disputes.
+Except for the convenience of the Board, or for good cause shown, the filing of a peremptory challenge will not result in a continuance of the merits hearing.

 Any person, including a Board Member, may file a motion to intervene in a pending protest (13 CCR § 551.13).

 Amicus curiae Briefs

 The Board, its Executive Director, or an Administrative Law Judge designated by the Board or its Executive Director may, in his or her discretion, allow the filing of amicus curiae briefs (13 CCR § 551.13).

 A party to a Board proceeding, by means of a motion may request a change in venue (the location of the hearing, 13 CCR § 551.10).